MaxBonas/TraductorVoz/README.md

 - `subtitle.file` – path to the text file (default: `subtitles.txt`)
 - `subtitle.append` – set to `true` to append, or `false` to overwrite (default)

+If the specified path cannot be written, the application logs a warning and disables subtitle file output instead of failing.

 Example writing subtitles to `/tmp/subs.txt`:

 ```bash